tokenized/docs/protocol-order.md

             <td class="e10">string</td>
             <td class="e10"></td>
         </tr>
         <tr>
             <td class="e9">Asset ID</td>
             <td class="e10">AssetID</td>
             <td class="e10">32</td>
             <td class="e10">apm2qsznhks23z8d83u41s8019hyri3i</td>
-            <td class="e10">Randomly generated base58 string.
+            <td class="e10"><abbr title="Randomly generated base58 string.
 Each Asset ID should be unique.
 However, a Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
-The Asset Type can be the leading bytes - a convention - to make it easy to identify that it is a token by humans.</td>
+The Asset Type can be the leading bytes - a convention - to make it easy to identify that it is a token by humans.">Randomly generated base58 string.
+Each Asset ID should be unique.
+Ho ...
+Hover for more</abbr></td>
             <td class="e10">string</td>
             <td class="e10"></td>
         </tr>
         <tr>
             <td class="e9">Compliance Action</td>
             <td class="e10">ComplianceAction</td>